sepana-io/gptogether/README.md

 # GPTogether

+GPTogether turns GPT prompts into a social experience.
+Connect with others who are curious about similar topics.
+Explore the world through the unique lens of collaborative prompting.
+Inspire together in the age of GPT.
+Forget social networks.
+Experience the magic of prompt networks.

-GPTogether is a project that aims to improve the experience of ChatGPT by sharing prompts and connecting users based on their prompts and interests.
+It is a project that aims to improve the experience of ChatGPT by sharing prompts and connecting users based on their prompts and interests.
 It's a great tool for people who are looking to expand their social circles, have engaging conversations, and discover new things.
 The project uses Next.js for the client-side, FastAPI for the backend, and an ML module using vector DB.

 ## Frontend